 The analysis itself can take between five and eight hours.
 While a skilled graphoanalyst can certainly give a five-minute assessment of a person’s’ major characteristics on seeing a sample of their handwriting, usually a signature, this assessment is too general and its results can apply to many people.
 (A signature shows who the person wants to be and how they want to appear to the outside world.)

-Everyone’s handwriting is unique, and that is why forgers have such a hard time of it – it is impossible to truly imitate with a flowing line someone’s else’s writing.
+That is why forgers have such a hard time of it – it is impossible to truly imitate with a flowing line someone’s else’s writing.
 Forgers have to draw the signature they want to mimic, and under a magnifying glass you can detect the tiny blots of ink that indicate the drawing has been started or stopped in stages.
 Also, no one writes their own signature the same way twice.

 Personality profiling is a different category of analysis.
 Whether you write in cursive or print, use your left or right hand, and even when you attempt to disguise your handwriting, your own unique collection of traits, tendencies, and characteristics will still show up.

 Slant and depth of writing are the two indicators that graphoanalysts look at first, because they are immediately revealing.
 Typical slants are left, up and down, and right, with numerous degrees of all three.
 The slant of your writing is so much a part of your personality that if you attempt to deliberately change it, you will likely experience physical symptoms that can include headaches or nausea.

 But is it a stubbornness that carries the writer onward to succeed at a goal, to persist in spite of obstacles, or is it a stubbornness that the writer uses to stay fixed in one place, digging his or her heels in against any and all change?
 Only by reviewing the handwriting as a whole can that be determined.
 Someone who is stubborn in a way that is potentially beneficial could also show traits signifying tenacity and ambition, for example.

 For example, if you only cross the t once low on the stem but the rest of the t-crossings rise high, then some aspect of the personality is expressing a material sensibility, but that trait is not running the show – your drive and imagination are.
 What else in the handwriting supports this?
 It could be the spacing between words or its lack, the way you make your “l” or g” – the analysis is an intricate puzzle that in the end becomes a flowing portrait of a complex individual.